JuliaPerf/LIKWID.jl/docs/src/timer.md

 using LIKWID
 ```

-# Timer
+# CPU Clock Timer

 ## Example

-Timing based on CPU clock:
+Timing is as simple as
 ```@repl likwid
 LIKWID.Timer.@timeit sleep(1)
 ```
+Apart from the time it took to execute `sleep(1)` (`clock`) one also gets the number of
+CPU clock cycles corresponding to the time interval (`cycles`).

-Essentially, this is equivalent to the following manual sequence.
+Note that the macro usage above is essentially equivalent to the following manual sequence
 ```@repl likwid
 LIKWID.Timer.init()
 t_start = LIKWID.Timer.start_clock()